rwharton/ms_beamform/README.md

 beam00006  beam00007  test_20260708T135254.log  test_freqs.npy  times
 ```

-We get a log file, the beam data folders, and a `npy` file containing each of the channel frequencies of the full band (ie, combining all the spectral windows).
+We get a log file, the beam data folders, and a `npy` file containing each of the channel frequencies of the full band (ie, combining all the spectral windows) in Hz.
 The `times` folder contains the time stamps for each time sample, which we won't really need.

 Each of the beam folders now just contains one spw-combined data file.
-For example in beam0 we find the file `beam00000_full.npy`.
+For example in beam0 we find the file `test_beam00000_full.npy`, where `test` is the output base we gave.
+The data files are just numpy arrays with shape `(4, Nt, Nf)` where 4 is the number of stokes parameters (I, Q, U, V), `Nt` is the number of time samples, and `Nf` is the number of frequency channels.